Logiqx/gps-details/docs/apps/waterspeed/best-speeds/session-5/README.md

 - center = GPX, position-derived speeds result in the big spike and thus the scale up to 70 kts
 - right = modified FIT, 4x speeds result in a scale up to 200 kts

 This is all as expected based on the earlier tests.
-The spike in position-derived speeds is clearly visible in the center image.
+The 63.5 kts spike in position-derived speeds is clearly visible in the center image.

 ![comparison-1](img/comparison-1.png)

 The headline figures differ - e.g. Max Speed of 45.3 kts in the original FIT vs 63.4 kts in the GPX.
+The Max Speed of 181.2 kts in the modified FIT is expected.

 The Foiling/Planing + Tacks & Gybes stats differ for the two FIT files because of the speed modifications.
-This appears to be correct.
+This also appears to be correct.

 ![comparison-2](img/comparison-2.png)